PreibischLab/STIM/README.md

 ```
 First, type `calm2` into the 'search gene' box.
 Using `-c '0,110'` we already set the display range to more or less match this dataset.
 You can manually change it by clicking in the BigDataViewer window and press `s` to bring up the brightness dialog.
 As you switch between **sec1** and **sec2** (TODO: second slice missing here)

-3. add new slice
+3. add new slice??
+(No, later, rihgt?)
 you'll see that they are not aligned.
 Feel free to play with the **Visualization Options** in the explorer, e.g. move **Gauss Rendering** to 0.5 to get a sharper image and then play with the **Median Filter** radius to filter the data.

 3. <img align="right" src="https://github.com/PreibischLab/STIM/blob/master/src/main/resources/overlay calm2-mbp.png" alt="Example overlay of calm-2, mbp" width="280">Now, we will create a TIFF image for gene Calm2 and Mbp:
 ```bash
 ./st-render -i section1.h5ad -g 'Calm2,Mbp' -sf 0.5
 ```
 You can now for example overlay both images into a two-channel image using `Image > Color > Merge Channels` and select **Calm2** as magenta and **Mbp** as green.
-By flipping through the slices (sec1 and sec2) you will again realize that they are not aligned.
 You could for example convert this image to RGB `Image > Type > RGB Color` and then save it as TIFF, JPEG or AVI (e.g JPEG compression). **These can be added to your presentation or paper for example, check out our beautiful AVI** [here](https://github.com/PreibischLab/STIM/blob/master/src/main/resources/calm2-mbp.avi) (you need to click download on the right top).
 You could render a bigger image setting `-s 0.1`. ***Note: Please check the documentation of [ImageJ](https://imagej.net) and [Fiji](http://fiji.sc) for  help how to further process images.***

 ### Tutorial: aligning a multi-slice dataset

-0. If you followed the previous tutorial, you've already resaved the first section of the visium dataset as anndata file.
-In order to do alignment of the whole dataset, we need to combine all datasets into an N5-container:
+0. If (TODO: no if's here, gets too complicated) you followed the previous tutorial, you've already resaved the first (TODO: will we already have two slices here?) section of the visium dataset as anndata file.
+In order to perform the alignment of the whole dataset (would work identically for more than two slices), we need to combine all datasets into an N5-container:
 ```bash
 ./st-add-dataset -c visium.n5 -i section1.h5ad
 ```